stratevision/jwtauth-plugin/README.md

 | login    | string | Yes      | Account login attribute |
 | password | string | Yes      | Account password        |

 > The field `login` value can be the account `email` or `username`.
-You can select it on `Winter.User` configuration what field should be used for login.
+You can select it on `RainLab.User` configuration what field should be used for login.

 ### Responses